codelion/mlxlm_bench/README.md

 # MLX-LM Benchmark Tool

-The MLX-LM Benchmark Tool is a Python utility designed to  evaluate inference performance of MLX-LM models.
-This is somewhat similar to llama-bench.
+The MLX-LM Benchmark Tool is a Python utility that evaluates the inference performance of MLX-LM models.
+It offers functionality similar to llama-bench, providing an easy way to benchmark your models.

 ## Requirements